-Use caution around the waterways of the North Shore.
+Additional caution should be used around the waterways of the North Shore.
 The rivers can change quickly and currents can be much faster and more turbulent than they appear on the surface.

 Due to some steep terrain, many trails along the North Shore have stairs/steps.
 They are constructed of wood, rock, and metal grates, all of which can be slippery when wet.
 Sturdy footwear is recommended.

 READ MORE ⇒ Which Boots Are Best For Your Dog?

 Lava and Glaciers: How the North Shore Was Formed

 More than one billion years ago, a rupture in the earth’s crust began in the Lake Superior region and continued down toward Kansas.
 Magma seeped to the surface through the crack.
 As the many layers of lava cooled, it created a basin that eventually became Lake Superior and the North Shore.